qflowsystems/docs.qflow.com/docs/working-with-documents/index.md

 *   It is suitable for small to large organizations.
 *   Because the application is web-based, users can access documents from distributed locations.

-The following are some of Q-Action's capabilities:
+The following are some of QAction's capabilities:

 *   Store electronic document
 *   Check out/in documents for version control